Becky Sharp: Critical

 Mid-Victorian literature was still somewhat orientated towards "young ladies' literature" where the readership was morally sensitive.
 Thackeray took a degree of risk in presenting a character such as Sharp, says Michael Schmidt, but he remained within boundaries, and whilst he was satirical, he broke no taboos.
 Sharp, then, was a new phenomenon in Victorian fiction, which until Vanity Fair knew only of insipid heroines bound by convention or Smollett-esque grotesques.
 Amelia herself was one of the former, but Sharp was an original creation.
 Sharp has been called a "love to hate her and hate to love her" character, and this was radically different from previous representations of young women in literature.
 Thackeray has been described as "radical" in making his heroine(s) not only female, but also one of them conventionally wicked in character yet sympathetic to the audience.

 Sharp's way of intruding her life into that of others has led to comparisons by one scholar to other Victorian literary characters.
 Both Joseph Conrad's Mr Vladmir in The Secret Agent, and in a comic rather than serious setting, Trollope's Mr Slope in Barchester Towers, play similar roles.
 In a modern sense what made her dangerous to contemporary eyes was her ambition; women did not, in nineteenth-century England, climb the social ladder—at least, not in an obvious manner.

 That Sharp survives, and at times, thrives, despite her moral ambiguity indicates that Thackeray believed society was no longer able to cure wrongdoing.
 Sharp was, according to Hughes, "a measure of how debased society had come".
-Sharp's machinations can only work within the world of Vanity Fair — and Victorian society more broadly — because vanity and artificiality make it susceptible to her.
-Another plot device favoured by Victorian writers was that of children playing adult roles in society, and vice versa, (Note: Other examples are Weena, a woman who appears as "doll-like" as a girl, from H. G. Wells' The Time Machine; in T. F. Anstey's novel Vice Versa, a boy and his father accidentally swap bodies; and the eponymous heroine of George Knight's Sapphira of the Stage in 1896.) and Sharp's comment that she had not been a girl since she was eight years' old has led to her being identified as one such "child-woman".
+Sharp's machinations can only work within the world of Vanity Fair—and Victorian society more broadly—because vanity and artificiality make it susceptible to her.
+Another plot device favoured by Victorian writers was that of children playing adult roles in society, and vice versa, (Note: Other examples are Weena, a woman who appears as "doll-like" as a girl, from H. G. Wells' The Time Machine; in F. T. Anstey's novel Vice Versa, a boy and his father accidentally swap bodies; and the eponymous heroine of George Knight's Sapphira of the Stage in 1896.) and Sharp's comment that she had not been a girl since she was eight years' old has led to her being identified as one such "child-woman".